Operational funding components

 - $9,500 for general teaching and learning, which is divided between schools and the tertiary education providers to reflect the proportion of the study week spent at each provider

 - $3,500 for trades delivery to reflect the higher costs of delivering trades education subjects — payment for these services is made directly to the school or provider delivering these components of the programme on a pro-rata basis

 - $1,250 per student for pastoral care and coordination, which is paid to the lead provider.

 Financial support for trades academies with high transport costs

 Trades academies with high transport costs can apply to us for the recovery of these costs.

 More information about trades academies

 We provide vandalism funding to help you take positive steps to reduce vandalism.

 The funding is available to state schools only.
-For more information, go to vandalism funding to repair school property.

 How we determine your vandalism funding